acornak/e-commerce-demo/README.md

 - adjust test to use mock values
 - rework fetching to not use callbacks
 - product image preview not working
+- add notification when user logs in and logs out

 ## Account Pages:
 - https://thesusoutdoors.com/account/addresses - Pass123